meteor/postgres-packages/docs/client.md

 ## Relations

+// XXX relations are a work in progress.
+I don't know if this approach will work on the server.

 When you declare a table, you can also specify methods that will be attached to every row retrieved from the table.
 You do this by declaring a class, and then passing it as an option to `PG.Table`, like so:

 ```js